 The New York Film Academy's Registrar's Office ensures that the student has fulfilled all academic requirements for the entire program, as well as all financial obligations to the school.
 Student transcripts showing the awarding of the Certificate of Completion will be withheld until the student meets all academic and financial obligations.

-All courses are mandatory

-COURSE HOURS
+Course Number Hours

+History of

+Fashion

-History of Fashion Photography 12
+Photography PHOTF41N 12

+Fashion

-Fashion Retouching 36
+Retouching PHOTF42N 36

-Fashion Photo lab/studio 36
+Fashion Photo

+Lab/Studio PHOTF43N 36

+Production

-Production Shoot Day 15
+Shoot Day PHOTF44N 15

-Total 99

 HISTORY OF FASHION PHOTOGRAPHY